getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ## Integration Configuration

 For many platform SDKs integrations can be configured alongside it.
-On some platforms that happens as part of the `init()` call, in some others different patterns apply.
+On some platforms that happen as part of the `init()` call, in some others, different patterns apply.

 {:.config-key}
 ### integrations